Survivor: Heroes vs. Villains: Contestants

 There were twenty contestants overall, divided into two tribes, Heroes and Villains.
 After ten contestants were eliminated, the tribes were combined, or merged, to form one tribe, Yin Yang.
-Nine contestants made up the jury, who ultimately decided who would win the game, and the $1 million grand prize.
+Nine contestants made up the jury, who ultimately decided who would win the game and the $1 million grand prize.

-Due to the back-to-back filming of Survivor: Samoa and this season, the other players did not have an opportunity to see Russell Hantz's gameplay in Samoa nor reveal more information about him; however, the players were told by the production crew that Hantz was considered "one of the five most notorious male villains of all time" prior to the start of the game.
+Due to the back-to-back filming of Survivor: Samoa and this season, the other players did not have an opportunity to see Russell Hantz's gameplay in Samoa nor reveal more information about him; however, prior to the start of the game the production crew did tell the players that Hantz was considered "one of the five most notorious male villains of all time".